N-methyl-D-aspartate receptor antibody production from germinal center reactions: Therapeutic implications.

 Makuch M., Wilson R., Al-Diwani A., Varley J., Kienzler A-K., Taylor J., Berretta A., Fowler D., Lennox B., Leite MI., Waters P., Irani SR.

-Introduction N-methyl-D-aspartate receptor (NMDAR)-antibody encephalitis is mediated by IgG-autoantibodies directed against the NR1-subunit of the NMDAR.
+INTRODUCTION: N-methyl-D-aspartate receptor (NMDAR) antibody encephalitis is mediated by immunoglobulin G (IgG) autoantibodies directed against the NR1 subunit of the NMDAR.
 Around 20% of patients have an underlying ovarian teratoma, and the condition responds to early immunotherapies and ovarian teratoma removal.
 However, despite clear therapeutic relevance, mechanisms of NR1-IgG production and the contribution of germinal center B cells to NR1-IgG levels are unknown.
-Methods Clinical data and longitudinal paired serum NR1-reactive IgM and IgG levels from ten patients with NMDAR-antibody encephalitis were determined.
-Peripheral blood mononuclear cells from these ten patients, and two available ovarian teratomas, were stimulated with combinations of immune factors, and tested for secretion of total IgG and NR1-antibodies.
-Results In addition to disease-defining NR1-IgG, serum NR1-IgM were found in 6/10 patients.
-NR1-IgM levels were typically highest around disease onset, and detected for several months into the disease course.
-Moreover, circulating patient B cells were differentiated into CD19+ CD27++ CD38++ antibody-secreting cells in vitro and, in 90% of patients, secreted NR1-IgM and NR1-IgG.
-Secreted levels of NR1-IgG correlated with serum NR1-IgG (p<0.0001) and this was observed across the varying disease durations, suggestive of an ongoing process.
+METHODS: Clinical data and longitudinal paired serum NR1-reactive IgM and IgG levels from 10 patients with NMDAR-antibody encephalitis were determined.
+Peripheral blood mononuclear cells from these 10 patients, and two available ovarian teratomas, were stimulated with combinations of immune factors and tested for secretion of total IgG and NR1-specific antibodies.
+RESULTS: In addition to disease-defining NR1-IgG, serum NR1-IgM was found in 6 of 10 patients.
+NR1-IgM levels were typically highest around disease onset and detected for several months into the disease course.
+Moreover, circulating patient B cells were differentiated into CD19+CD27++CD38++antibody-secreting cells in vitro and, from 90% of patients, secreted NR1-IgM and NR1-IgG.
+Secreted levels of NR1-IgG correlated with serum NR1-IgG (p < 0.0001), and this was observed across the varying disease durations, suggestive of an ongoing process.
 Furthermore, ovarian teratoma tissue contained infiltrating lymphocytes which produced NR1-IgG in culture.
-Interpretation Persistent serum NR1-IgM and NR1-IgG, alongside the consistent production of NR1-IgG from circulating B cells and from ovarian teratomas suggest ongoing germinal center-reactions may account for the peripheral cell populations which secrete NR1-IgG.
+INTERPRETATION: Serum NR1-IgM and NR1-IgG, alongside the consistent production of NR1-IgG from circulating B cells and from ovarian teratomas suggest that ongoing germinal center reactions may account for the peripheral cell populations which secrete NR1-IgG.
 Cells participating in germinal center reactions might be a therapeutic target for the treatment of NMDAR-antibody encephalitis.
-This article is protected by copyright.
-All rights reserved.
+Ann Neurol 2018;83:553-561.